Two Months, Two Patterns: What Daily Use Versus Three-Times-a-Week Actually Does to the Same Companion

 Valentina

 Valentina is built around emotional warmth and a conversational style that rewards continuity.
-Valentina does particularly well in daily patterns, where her references to earlier conversations accumulate into something that feels genuinely personal rather than generic.
+Valentina does particularly well in daily patterns, where her references to earlier conversations accumulate into something that feels genuinely personal instead of generic.

 Milana Lee